qfwc258/circuidipity/content/posts/2017-07-15-virtualbox-debian-stretch.md

 ## Let's go!

-In this HOWTO I install Virtualbox on a [Debian](http://www.circuidipity.com/tags/debian/) stable (*stretch*) HOST and create a Debian GUEST virtual machine.
+In this HOWTO I install Virtualbox (version 5.2.10) on a [Debian](http://www.circuidipity.com/tags/debian/) stable (*stretch*) HOST and create a Debian GUEST virtual machine.

 ## 0. Install VirtualBox on HOST